-(CC_a030) Unable to charge - Primary / paired unit mismatch Wall Connector current ratings must match
+Unable to charge - Primary / paired unit mismatch Wall Connector current ratings must match

-Circuit Breaker Sharing Network: The paired Wall Connectors have different maximum current capabilities.
+Load sharing (circuit breaker sharing) network: The paired Wall Connectors have different maximum current capabilities.

-Only Wall Connectors with the same maximum current capabilities can be paired in a load-sharing (circuit breaker sharing) network.
-Inspect the type labels on the Wall Connectors to make sure the current capabilities match.
-It is further recommended to only pair Wall Connectors with the same part number, as an easy way to make sure paired units are compatible.
+Only Wall Connectors with the same maximum current capabilities can be paired in a load sharing (circuit breaker sharing) network.
+Have your electrician inspect the type labels on the Wall Connectors and make sure the current capabilities match.
+It is further recommended that your electrician only pair Wall Connectors with the same part number, as an easy way to make sure paired units are compatible.